Yoast/wordpress-seo/packages/ui-library/readme.md

 ```

 ## Setup
 This package assumes the use of [`tailwindcss`](https://tailwindcss.com/) for building CSS and therefore ships with Tailwind layered CSS.
-You can easily setup Tailwind using the [`@yoast/tailwindcss-preset`](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/tailwindcss-preset) package.
+You can easily set up Tailwind using the [`@yoast/tailwindcss-preset`](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/tailwindcss-preset) package.

 In your `tailwind.config.js`, make sure to include this package in your `content` configuration to prevent Tailwind from purging its styles like so:

 ```js
 module.exports = {